bonyjohn05/opencti-integration/README.md

 - `docker/` - Contains the sample `docker-compose.yml` and `.env` template for deploying OpenCTI.
 - `wazuh/integrations/custom-opencti.py` - The Python script to query the OpenCTI GraphQL API.
+- `wazuh/integrations/custom-opencti` - The shell wrapper script required by Wazuh to execute the Python script.
 - `wazuh/etc/ossec.conf.snippet` - The configuration blocks to add to `/var/ossec/etc/ossec.conf`.
 - `wazuh/rules/opencti.xml` - Custom Wazuh decoder/rule definitions to trigger alerts.